 A limited number of highly competitive high school students who follow a Canadian curriculum will receive first-round offers of admission from UBC for their entry into the 2023 Winter Session.
-These students can expect to hear from UBC as early as late January.
-Here is what you need to know about the process:
+These students can expect to hear from UBC as early as February.

-What must students do to be considered for first-round offers of admission?
+How to be considered for a first-round offer of admission

 - BC/Yukon students need to request an electronic transcript be sent to UBC via the BC Ministry of Education’s Student Transcript Service and ensure UBC has their UBC PEN on their application.

 - Meet all the admission requirements.

-Students who are not sent a first-round offer of admission in late January/the end of February will not be disadvantaged in any way from being awarded a place at UBC.
+If you are not sent a first-round offer of admission, you won’t be disadvantaged in any way from being awarded a place at UBC.

-What are students’ next steps after receiving a first-round offer of admission?
+Next steps after receiving a first-round offer of admission

 - All students must maintain their academic standing in order to keep their offer.

 Ready to be a UBC student?
-Apply now.
+Find out how to apply.